-Lethbridge School District No. 51 works with Canada Homestay Network (CHN) to place students with excellent host families in the City of Lethbridge.
+Lethbridge School Division works with Canada Homestay Network (CHN) to place students with excellent host families in the City of Lethbridge.
 The process for admitting host families into the homestay program is a rigorous one.

 have had a thorough interview to determine suitability